 The Spud Sisters are very proud of their family’s farming history.
 The knowledge they’ve gained over the years has helped them achieve a loyal clientele in Melbourne’s restaurants and family kitchens.

 That knowledge can also guide you to some fine potato feasting this winter.
-Here’s Cath with her thoughts on some of the spuds you need this season.
+Here’s Kerri with her thoughts on some of the spuds you need this season.

 What should we be roasting now?